GW231123: Overlapping Gravitational Wave Signals?: One isolated signal versus two overlapping signals

 We refer to the model with one isolated signal by $\mathcal{S}$ and two overlapping signals by $\mathcal{OS}$.
 The $\log$ Bayes factor comparing the two models is given by

 A positive $\lbf$ indicates that the two overlapping signals model is preferred over the isolated signal model.

-We compute the $\bayesf$ for four waveform models: IMRPhenomXPHM-SpinTaylor~\cite{Pratten:2020ceb, Colleoni:2024knd}, NRSur7dq4~\cite{Varma:2019csw}, IMRPhenomTPHM~\cite{Estelles:2021gvs}, and IMRPhenomXO4a~\cite{Thompson:2023ase}.
+We compute the $\bayesf$ for four waveform models: IMRPhenomXPHM-SpinTaylor~\citep{Pratten:2020ceb, Colleoni:2024knd}, NRSur7dq4~\citep{Varma:2019csw}, IMRPhenomTPHM~\citep{Estelles:2021gvs}, and IMRPhenomXO4a~\citep{Thompson:2023ase}.
 Hereafter, for brevity, we refer to them by XPHM, NRSur, TPHM, and XO4a, respectively.
 We find that the overlapping signals model is preferred over the isolated signal model (Table~\ref{tab:logbf}) for all four waveforms.
 We note that the overlapping signals model has twice the number of model parameters compared to the isolated signal model.
-According to Occam's razor~\cite{Thrane:2018qnx}, if two models fit the data equally well, the Bayesian model selection will prefer the model with fewer parameters, penalising the model with more parameters.
+According to Occam's razor~\citep{Thrane:2018qnx}, if two models fit the data equally well, the Bayesian model selection will prefer the model with fewer parameters, penalising the model with more parameters.
 However, the overlapping signals model overcomes this penalty and is preferred over the isolated signal model.

 Comparing the XPHM and NRSur analyses, we find that measurements of masses, distance, and spins are significantly different when using the isolated signal model.
 These discrepancies are resolved when using the overlapping signals model (Figure~\ref{fig:properties_all_in_one}).
-Specifically, when using the overlapping signals model, the measurement of the masses, spins, and luminosity distance becomes consistent between the XPHM and NRSur analyses for the louder signals.
-For the fainter signals, the low signal-to-noise-ratio (SNR) leads to significantly broader posterior distributions, though they still agree well between the two models.
+Specifically, when using the overlapping signals model, the measurement of the masses, spins, and luminosity distance becomes consistent between the XPHM and NRSur analyses for the louder signals. {This does not provide direct proof of the overlapping-signal hypothesis, i.e. it is not a sufficient condition.
+Rather, it may be viewed as a necessary consequence of that hypothesis, and provides an alternative to waveform systematics as the cause of the posterior discrepancies in the single-signal model. } For the fainter signals, the low signal-to-noise-ratio (SNR) leads to significantly broader posterior distributions, though they still agree well between the two models.
 We find that the parameter estimates of the fainter signal, including its masses and sky location, overlap with those of the louder one, suggesting that the two signals could share the same source properties.
 We also find the difference in the arrival time to be 20 milliseconds between the two signals of the overlapping signals model.
-These findings are consistent with the lensing analyses of the event, where one typically measures the arrival time difference between two lensed images~\cite{xikai:2025, goyalab:2025, Liuab:2025}.
+These findings are consistent with the lensing analyses of the event, where one typically measures the arrival time difference between two lensed images~\citep{xikai:2025, goyalab:2025, Liuab:2025}.